Are minimizers of the Onsager-Machlup functional strong posterior modes?: Variational characterization of maximum a posteriori estimates

 \item There exists $\underline{L} \ge 0$ such that $\Phi$ satisfies the \emph{lower cone condition}

 \end{enumerate} \end{assumption}

 \Cref{ass:phi} is, in particular, satisfied if $\Phi$ is Lipschitz continuous, i.e., if there exists $L > 0$ such that

-A Lipschitz continuous likelihood arises for example in inverse problems with Laplacian noise, see \cref{sec:laplacian_noise}.
+A Lipschitz continuous log-likelihood arises for example in inverse problems with Laplacian noise, see \cref{sec:laplacian_noise}.
 We will moreover see in \cref{sec:gaussian_noise} that \cref{ass:phi} covers the important case of infinite-dimensional Gaussian noise because the lower cone condition in $0$ allows for positive quadratic growth of $\Phi$.
-This case is neither covered by the assumptions used in \cite{Dashti:2013} and \cite{klebanov2022}, which include a uniform lower bound on $\Phi$, see \cref{ex:gauss_unbounded}, nor by those used in \cite{Kretschmann:2019}, which demand global Lipschitz continuity.
+This case is neither covered by the assumptions used in \cite{Dashti:2013} and \cite{klebanov2023}, which include a uniform lower bound on $\Phi$, see \cref{ex:gauss_unbounded}, nor by those used in \cite{Kretschmann:2019}, which demand global Lipschitz continuity.

-The Onsager--Machlup functional of $\mu^y$ is now given by the sum of the Onsager--Machlup functional $I_0$ of the prior distribution and the negative log-likelihood $\Phi$.
-Moreover, it possesses a minimizer. \begin{proposition} If $\Phi$ satisfies \cref{ass:phi}, then the Onsager--Machlup functional $I$: $E \to \R$ of $\mu^y$, as given in \eqref{post_dist}, has the form
+The Onsager--Machlup functional of $\mu^y$ is now given by the sum of the Onsager--Machlup functional of the prior distribution and the negative log-likelihood $\Phi$.
+Moreover, it possesses a minimizer. \begin{proposition} Let \cref{ass:post_dist} hold.
+If $\Phi$ satisfies \cref{ass:phi}, then the set of admissible shifts of $\mu^y$ is given by $E = \ran(\Sigma^{1/2})$ and its Onsager--Machlup functional $I$: $E \to \R$ has the form

 \end{proposition}

 \begin{proposition} If $\Phi$ satisfies \cref{ass:phi}, then $I$, as given by \eqref{def_I}, has a minimizer in $E$. \end{proposition}